Tags: #rust

 }

-And Ordering is an enum with the values Less
+And Ordering is an enum with the values Less, Equal and Greater

 freq_list.sort_by(|a, b| {